-- a) No less than forty (40) percent and no more than sixty (60) percent of the mark shall be allocated for the final examination; - b) Coursework and assignments shall not account for more than sixty (60) percent of the total grade of the course.
+- a) No less than forty (40) percent and no more than sixty (60) percent of the mark shall be allocated for the final examination, where a final exam is required; - b) Coursework and assignments shall not account for more than sixty (60) percent of the total grade of the course.

 Because of their nature, some courses may be exempted from the aforementioned regulations.
-In these cases, the respective Faculty member with the Dean, will approve appropriate methods of assessing the student performance against the learning outcomes.
+In these cases, the respective Faculty member with the Executive Dean, will approve appropriate methods of assessing the student performance against the learning outcomes.